SciTools/iris/docs/src/community/iris_xarray.rst

 Unlike Iris, Xarray generally provides full control of major file structures, i.e. dimensions + variables, including their order in the file.
 It mostly respects these in a file input, and can reproduce them on output.
-However, attribute handling is not so complete: like Iris, it interprets + modifies some recognised aspects, and can add some extra attributes not in the input.
+However, attribute handling is not so complete: like Iris, it interprets and modifies some recognised aspects, and can add some extra attributes not in the input.